Beneficial Trees

 Adding shade trees along the street and in neighborhoods can lower local crime rates, slow vehicle traffic, and reduce noise and distraction.

-Neighborhoods greener with trees have less crime and violence in and out of the home compared to their more barren counterparts
+• Neighborhoods greener with trees have less crime and violence in and out of the home compared to their more tree-barren counterparts

 Trees can also serve as a nature, pleasant, and cost-effective means to protect against and reverse the effects of climate change.

-Over the course of 1 year, 1 acre of mature trees absorbs the same amount of carbon released from a car driven 26 THOUSAND miles
+• Over the course of 1 year, 1 acre of mature trees absorbs the same amount of carbon released from a car driven 26 THOUSAND miles.
+It would only take 25,000 miles to circumnavigate the earth

-Other means to offset climate change depreciate and wear out over time; however, trees appreciate in value over time absorbing more CO2 and delivering stronger protection against floods, drought, and heat as they age
+• Other means to offset climate change depreciate and wear out over time; however, trees appreciate in value over time and have ever-increasing benefit: absorbing more CO2 and delivering stronger protection against floods, drought, and heat as they age